safia-habib/UnbreakablePipelineSource/README.md

 # Disclaimer

 **This repo is no longer supported.
 The Marketplace extension for Dynatrace in Azure DevOps is no longer supported.
-While we implemented the extension - the new way is to use powershell scripts and built in gates for Azure DevOps as they provide more flexibility and easier maintenance.**
+While we implemented the extension - the new way is to use

+open source project Keptn (www.keptn.sh) and there now exists Keptn Azure DevOps Extension (https://github.com/keptn-sandbox/keptn-azure-devops-extension)**

 # Integrate Dynatrace with Azure Devops